-- Staff should use their discretion and judge each case on its merits with reference to the pupil's Education Health and Care Plan.
-Staff should make inhalers and medication easily accessible to pupils and administer their medication when and where necessary. - Staff should give Educational, personalised care to pupils even those with the same condition. - Staff should take the views of the pupil and their parents into account; act on medical evidence and opinion but challenge it when appropriate. - Staff should encourage pupils with medical conditions to remain in school for normal school activities, including lunch, unless this is specified in their Education Healthcare Plans. - Staff should supervise pupils with medical conditions if they become ill. - Staff should not penalise pupils for their attendance record if their absences are related to their medical conditions e.g. hospital appointments. - Staff should encourage pupils to drink, eat and take toilet or other breaks whenever they need to in order to manage their medical condition effectively. - Staff will not force pupils to take medicines or have necessary procedures against their will.
-They will aim to follow the procedure agreed in the Education Health and Care Plan and contact parents when alternative options may need to be considered.

-- Staff should support parents in meeting the medical needs of their child in school by accepting responsibility for the pupil's medical needs at school and encourage pupils with medical conditions to participate, in all aspects of school life, including school trips. - Staff should log in school records any concerns they have on a child's health and wellbeing and report these concerns to parents on the same day.
+- Staff should use their discretion and judge each case on its merits with reference to any medical documentation held about the pupil.
+Staff should make inhalers and medication easily accessible to pupils and administer their medication when and where necessary. - Staff should take the views of the pupil and their parents into account; act on medical evidence and opinion but challenge it when appropriate. - Staff should encourage pupils with medical conditions to remain in school for normal school activities, including lunch, unless this is specified in medical documentation that it is not possible to do so. - Staff should supervise pupils with medical conditions if they become ill. - Staff should not penalise pupils for their attendance record if their absences are related to their medical conditions e.g. hospital appointments. - Staff should encourage pupils to drink, eat and take toilet or other breaks whenever they need to in order to manage their medical condition effectively. - Staff will not force pupils to take medicines or have necessary procedures against their will.
+They will aim to follow the procedure agreed, and contact parents whenalternative options may need to be considered. - Staff should support parents in meeting the medical needs of their child in school by accepting responsibility for the pupil's medical needs at school and encourage pupils with medical conditions to participate, in all aspects of school life, including school trips. - Staff should log in school records any concerns they have on a child's health and wellbeing and report these concerns to parents on the same day.